 Isle of Toads

-The Isle of Toads, one of the Basilisk Isles, contains the Toad Stone, a large statue of a toad made of a greasy black stone.
+The Isle of Toads, one of the Basilisk Isles, is home to the Toad Stone, a large statue of a toad made of a greasy black stone.
 It is said the people of the island are reminiscent of fish and have webbed appendages.